Stovetop Mini Flapjacks are thin “rounds” of cornbread fried in a greased skillet on top of the stove.

 Cornmeal fries better in vegetable oil than in melted butter.

-Breakfast flapjacks are delicious drizzled with honey, maple syrup or buttery pancake syrup.
+Delicious drizzled with maple syrup or honey.

 Calories and nutritional information not included with recipes on this site.